kaarlosasiang/parceljs-boilerplate/README.md

 # ParcelJS Boilerplate

-🚀 Kickstart your web development journey with this boilerplate, a lightweight and feature-rich Parcel JS Boilerplate.
+🚀 Kickstart your web development journey with this boilerplate, a lightweight and feature-rich Parcel JS Boilerplate powered by Tailwind CSS.
 Empowering developers with a seamless development experience, this boilerplate is designed to eliminate configuration headaches and accelerate your project setup.

 ## Features